skranz/skranz.github.com/_posts/2022-08-29-ProposalElectricitySpotMarketPrices.md

 - I would treat electricity production from storage (e.g. pump storage or battery storage) like production from gas power plants, i.e. impose no price cap.
 Storage providers need sufficient price differences and we also want to keep investments incentives for storage at a high level.

+- *UPDATE [2022-08-29 16:45]: RISK OF A MONEY PUMP?
+With respect to storage, I got a very good remark from Justus Haucap.
+If pump or battery storage facilities pay as buyers the same price as other buyers and get as sellers the same price as gas power plants, they can get in the same period a higher price for selling than for buying electricity.
+That might lead to huge manipulation incentives by quickly buying and selling electricity, creating a money pump.
+Possibly even gas power plant owner could exploit this fact.
+This problem might be quite problematic for this mechanism.
+But it might not be as bad.
+I have to think deeper about that issue.*

+- *UPDATE [2022-08-29 16:45]: Related to the point above, one could also think of a variation of the mechanism.
+Buyers pay the marginal cost as price, i.e. in the example 1000 Euro / MWh, but non-gas plants still get at most the price cap.
+The extra earnings will be collected by the government that can use the money to support energy users (e.g. lump sum transfers based on historic electricity usage).
+The mechanism would then not reduce electricity prices but one would still collect some of the infra-marginal rents to have money that is needed to support energy consumers.
+While for households lump sum transfers e.g. based on historical consumption are probably even better than lowering prices, it might be more tricky to support firms in another way than by reducing price increases.*

 - Note that the mechanism still has substantial price variation between periods, which is important to provide incentives for increased demand flexibility.

 - It is true that the lower electricity prices provide smaller incentives to reduce demand.
 But this is a measure to reduce the burden of possibly 10-20  higher electricity prices than in the past.
 Also with this measure prices will stay still very high.
 To induce demand reduction changing old household contracts with low prices to new contracts with high prices (for a compensation) as e.g. suggested [here](https://twitter.com/christianbaye13/status/1560293430697279489) might be much more efficient.